ACLS Course Description

 EMS providers and medical students pay $100.00 for an initial program and $75.00 for a renewal class.
 Medical students are entitled to the discount rate only when on rotation at Griffin Hospital; otherwise, they pay the same price as non-employees.

-A skills evaluation session (Heartcode ACLS Parts 2 and 3) for anyone who completes the online training program is $75.00.
-Read more about online training below.
+A skills evaluation session (Heartcode ACLS Parts 2 and 3) for those who complete the online training program is $80 for non-employees, $50 for EMS providers, and $8 for Griffin Health employees

 Payment is due the day of class, and a pre-registration fee is not required to reserve a place in the course.
 Students may pay by cash (please bring exact change) or check which should be made payable to the “Griffin Hospital Valley Parish Program.”

 ALCS and PALS student manuals are available to all students approximately one week prior to class.
 The cost of the text is not included in the course price.
 At the conclusion of the course, the students are required to return the textbook.
 Participants may opt to keep the book but are required to pay for it in addition to the course fee.
 ACLS provider manuals are approximately $45 and PALS provider manuals are approximately $55.

 The ACLS and PALS training program, initial or renewal, may be completed online through the American Heart Association at elearning.heart.org.
 After completion of the course, students are required to complete a live training session with an ACLS or PALS instructor to complete the course.
 For more information or to schedule a training completion session, please call ACLS/PALS training program coordinator Joe Burnett at 203-732-7195.